Walther Bothe: Heidelberg

 In 1938, Bothe and Gentner published on the energy dependence of the nuclear photo-effect.
 This was the first clear evidence that nuclear absorption spectra are accumulative and continuous, an effect known as the dipolar giant nuclear resonance.
 This was explained theoretically a decade later by physicists J. Hans D. Jensen, Helmut Steinwedel, Peter Jensen, Michael Goldhaber, and Edward Teller.

-Also in 1938, Maier-Leibniz built a Wilson cloud chamber.
-Images from the cloud chamber were used by Bothe, Gentner, and Maier-Leibniz to publish, in 1940, the Atlas of Typical Cloud Chamber Images, which became a standard reference for identifying scattered particles.
+Also in 1938, Maier-Leibnitz built a cloud chamber.
+Images from the cloud chamber were used by Bothe, Gentner, and Maier-Leibnitz to publish, in 1940, the Atlas of Typical Cloud Chamber Images, which became a standard reference for identifying scattered particles.